"America turned its back on Afghanistan": A stranded Afghan journalist sees a US betrayal

 Some people say, well, we wanted [the Americans] to stay, but the way they dealt with Afghanistan wasn’t fair.
 They didn’t bring peace, they couldn’t defeat the Taliban, they promised to give us a hand in building a strong state, now there’s no sign of that.
 So now, let them leave.

-But still, they could live in a responsible manner, not the way they left, for example, Bagram Air Base.
+But still, they could leave in a responsible manner, not the way they left, for example, Bagram Air Base.
 They didn’t even hand over their base to the Afghans.
 They just turned off the lights, and hours later the Afghan army found out that the Americans left.
 This is a very irresponsible way of leaving the country you have invested and you had goodwill in the past 20 years.

 Afghans had high expectations for the Americans especially.
 But people are really disappointed.
 They thought the Americans would be different.
 Afghanistan was invaded before.
 The Russians were here, the British came here in the 19th century.
 They were defeated, but with Americans the people had hope.
 They thought that they were here to help, they were here to give us a hand in standing on our feet.
 But now there’s no sign of that.